grumpycoders/pcsx-redux/docs/lua.md

 :writeAt(ptr, size, pos)
 ```

 Some APIs may return a `Slice` object, which is an opaque buffer coming from C++.
-The only available methods to manipulate it are:
+It's possible to write a slice to a file in a zero-copy manner:

 ```lua
 :writeMoveSlice(slice)
 :writeAtMoveSlice(slice, pos)
 ```

 After which, the slice will be consumed and not reusable.
+The object is convertible to a string, and also has two members: `data`, which is a `const void*`, and `size`.
+Once consumed, the size of a slice will go down to zero.

-These manipulate the read and write pointers.
+The following methods manipulate the read and write pointers.
 All of them return their corresponding pointer.
 The `wheel` argument can be of the values `'SEEK_SET'`, `'SEEK_CUR'`, and `'SEEK_END'`, and will default to `'SEEK_SET'`.
 ```lua
 :rSeek(pos[, wheel])
 :rTell()